Connect a Printer

 Are you using a software-based print server?
 Use iOS-managed mode

-If what you are printing to isn't a real AirPrint-printer and isn't certified by Apple, such as software like Printopia or a raspberry Pi solution running CUPS/gutenberg, then app-managed printing is likely to fail.
-Apple has stringent requirements for AirPrint and most of these software-based solutions do not work with printing without the iOS poup.
+If what you are printing to isn't a real AirPrint-printer and isn't certified by Apple, such as software like Printopia or a raspberry Pi solution running CUPS/gutenberg, then app-managed printing is likely to fail on the second print - use the iOS-managed mode instead.
+Apple has stringent requirements for AirPrint and most of these software-based solutions do not work with printing without the iOS popup.

 App-managed printing: How to Add a Printer